arnonzilca/dotfiles/README.md

 After cloning run `~/dotfiles/install`.
 > Please note that while this repository uses submodules it is not mandatory to clone it with '--recursive'.
 > The installation script will take care of that for you. :)

-Also, it is recomended that you run vim right afterwards for plugin installations.